asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

+- _Ukraine's civil society between the full-scale war and the path to EU accession_, October 17, 2022, Social Dynamics in the post -Covid age.
+Inequalities, integration, migration in regional, urban and rural context, Conference at the Centre for Social Sciences, October 16-17, 2022, Budapest, Hungary (Panel 4: Social and methodological challenges to research on civil society and social movements)

 - _The Impact of Russian Re-invasion in Ukraine on the Europeanization of Ukraine's Constitutional Culture and Political Identity_, October 7, 2022, 14th CEE Forum "Legal Culture and Identity in Central and Eastern Europe", October 6-7, 2022, Budapest, Hungary (Panel 9, 14:50-16:10)

 #### Refereed conference talks